-I'll be reviewing my best chorus pedals for 2020 under 100 that I've used over the years as well as in recent times.
+I'll be reviewing my best chorus pedals under 100 that I've used over the years as well as in recent times.
 Along with a few more honorable mentions that are well worth mentioning.
 One thing is for sure, there are a ton of chorus pedals out.
 Both expensive as well as cheap.
 With that in mind, especially as a newcomer to effects, or perhaps chorus in general, it can be very hard to digest the sheer amount of selection when it comes to these pedals.

 |TC Electronic Corona||Joyo JF-37 Analog||MXR Micro Chorus||Danelectro Fab Pedal||Biyang Aqua Chorus|

 Chorus is classified as part of the "modulation" category of guitar pedals.
 In this modulation category, the chorus is probably up there as being one of the most popular modulation effects.
 As a guitar player that is heavily influenced by bands from the 1980s.
 Such as The Cure, The Smiths as well as Joy Division.
 I love myself a bit of chorus.
 I've tried quite a few different chorus units over the years from vintage to modern, as well as digital and analog.
 I feel my experience with these pedals has equipped me with the knowledge to give you a decent review of the top chorus pedals at this price point.

 The Top 10

 There are quite a few options, but I'm certain of my outright winner, as well as some close contenders.
 Let me review them and reveal my best.